 Do you lose sleep because of your partner’s snoring?
 Is it light snoring you just can’t ignore, or the window rattling variety that nobody would sleep through?

-Most people snore occasionally, but it’s estimated up to 40% of men and 24% of women do so regularly.
+Most people snore occasionally, but it’s estimated up to 40% of men and 24% of women do on a regular basis.

 There’s plenty of help available for people who snore.
-But what about you – the one who has to try to sleep through the constant rumbling until it’s dealt with?
+But what about you – the one who has to put up with their nocturnal rumbling?

 1. First steps: is it snoring or sleep apnea?

 Your partner may not feel the snoring disrupts their sleep, and it might be true.
 But according to the American Sleep Apnea Association, up to 50% of snorers might have Obstructive Sleep Apnea.

 Sleep apnea is a sleep disorder with serious health implications.
 So it’s important to encourage your partner to speak to a doctor if they have any of the following symptoms:

 - Very restless at night